Russian Revolution of 1905: Labour problem

 The economic situation in Russia before the revolution presented a grim picture.
 The government had experimented with laissez-faire capitalist policies, but this strategy largely failed to gain traction within the Russian economy until the 1890s.
 Meanwhile, "agricultural productivity stagnated, while international prices for grain dropped, and Russia's foreign debt and need for imports grew.
 War and military preparations continued to consume government revenues.
 At the same time, the peasant taxpayers' ability to pay was strained to the utmost, leading to widespread famine in 1891."

 In the 1890s, under Finance Minister Sergei Witte, a crash governmental program was proposed to promote industrialization.
 His policies included heavy government expenditures for railroad building and operations, subsidies and supporting services for private industrialists, high protective tariffs for Russian industries (especially heavy industry), an increase in exports, currency stabilization, and encouragement of foreign investments.
 His plan was successful and during the 1890s "Russian industrial growth averaged 8 percent per year.
 Railroad mileage grew from a very substantial base by 40 percent between 1892 and 1902."
 Ironically, Witte's success in implementing this program helped spur the 1905 revolution and eventually the 1917 revolution because it exacerbated social tensions.
 "Besides dangerously concentrating a proletariat, a professional and a rebellious student body in centers of political power, industrialization infuriated both these new forces and the traditional rural classes."
 The government policy of financing industrialization through taxing peasants forced millions of peasants to work in towns.
-The "peasant worker" saw his labor in the factory as the means to consolidate his family's economic position in the village and played a role in determining the social consciousness of the urban proletariat.
+The "peasant worker" saw his labour in the factory as the means to consolidate his family's economic position in the village and played a role in determining the social consciousness of the urban proletariat.
 The new concentrations and flows of peasants spread urban ideas to the countryside, breaking down isolation of peasants on communes.